 Mohammad recorded the teachings passed onto him by Gabriel with his own hand which were, many generations after his death, organized into 114 chapters, or suras, containing injunctions that were to be explicitly followed.
 Many Muslims unfamiliar with Christianity are surprised to learn Christians view the Bible as so infallible when no Christian claims Jesus himself wrote even one word of it.
 Beyond that, you’d be very hard pressed to find a Christian able to tell you anything about the writers of the Gospel: Matthew, Mark, Luke, and John.
 Other than their names, who exactly these men were has been lost to history.
 And, odds are, they’re all pseudonyms used by men who lived several generations after Jesus’s death, anyways.

-Mohammad wisely ordered that these angelically-inspired teachings, known in their entirety as the Quran, be reproduced only in Arabic.
+Mohammad wisely ordered that these angelically-inspired teachings, known in their entirety as the Koran, be reproduced only in Arabic.
 This would serve two purposes: to prevent the misunderstandings and clouded meanings that come with translation and to provide a common bond to all who would follow its words.
 Many of these words seem odd to most people around today.
 One teaching was to stop the tradition of burying newborn daughters alive in the sand, a practice that oddly enough has its very own verb in Arabic: wa’ed.

 But the teachings which generated the most enmity were the ones regulating more common social evils.
 Not only condemning the familiar lying, cheating, stealing, fornication – but also forbidding spending money on gifts for any of the litany of false-priests serving their false-gods enshrined in the Kaab’a.
 A practice that brought tens of thousands of pilgrims to Mecca who made the sacrifices which supported the entire economy and propped up the Quraysh tribe.
 Discouraging these sacrifices was seen as undermining the livelihood of the priests and merchants who depended on the gift-driven economy, and wasn’t smiled upon.